BenM4k/rails_capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the idea for this project as well as Gregoire Vella for the implementation os the design in use on this application.
+I would like to thank Microverse for the idea for this project as well as Gregoire Vella for the implementation of the [design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) in use on this application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>